useblocks/sphinx-simplepdf/docs/configuration.rst

 ----------------------------

 In rare cases **weasyprint** seems to run into infinite loops during processing of the input file.
 To avoid blocking CI jobs a timeout can be configured.
-The build is aborted with a `` subprocess.TimeoutExpired¶`` exception.
+The build is aborted with a ``subprocess.TimeoutExpired`` exception.

 ``simplepdf_weasyprint_timeout = 300``